29/09/2016Life Sciences Translations

 The Impact of Translations on Clinical Trials

 These days, hundreds of clinical trials enable pharmaceutical and medical companies all over the world to advance pharmacological knowledge and enhance patient care.
-Accurate, professional translations of Clinical Trial Protocols (CTPs) are a core element to conducting effective, safe international multi-centre trials: they facilitate the enrolment, treatment and monitoring of a diverse cross-section of participants at the same time.
+Accurate, professional translations of Clinical Trial Protocols (CTPs) are a core element to conducting effective, safe international multi-centre trials: they facilitate the enrollment, treatment and monitoring of a diverse cross-section of participants at the same time.
 What’s more, efficient translations foster collaborative work among researchers from different countries and backgrounds.

 While CTP translation has been considered important enough to warrant studies, it often comes too late in the planning of an international clinical trial, or falls short in terms of quality.
 With so much at stake, it’s worth going the extra mile with translations to ensure optimal comprehension and application of CTPs.
 If you’re weighing up potential translation partners for your Clinical Trial, here are some key factors to bear in mind.

 Precise, clear and comprehensive CTP translations can ensure that participants feel as informed and comfortable as possible with the objectives, procedures and terminology of the trial.
-Doubts, confusion and misinterpretation inevitably lead to lower enrolment figures and higher dropout rates.
+Doubts, confusion and misinterpretation inevitably lead to lower enrollment figures and higher dropout rates.

 CTP translations should be as uniform as possible, to ensure consistency in the trial results.
 A specialized pharmaceutical translation provider will help you to balance essential technical language and medical jargon with clear, approachable explanations.
 This is essential when it comes to combining scientific data with consent forms and patient Reported Outcomes (PROs), where “layman’s” language is more appropriate.